An American switching layout in TT

 A busy day at Naples Street as all industries work to capacity.

 In its June 2016 issue Model Railroader carried an article entitled ‘What became of TT scale?’.
 It started off ‘TT scale has disappeared from our consciousness’ and disappointingly, it made no mention of any of today’s small suppliers.
-While it will most likely always be a niche scale, I hope that a visit to the ttnut.com forum will reassure MR that American TT is alive and growing, and that my small layout helps to bring it back into the consciousness!
+While it will most likely always be a niche scale, I hope that a visit to the ttnut.com forum will reassure readers that American TT is alive, and that my small layout helps to bring it back into the consciousness!

 Rod Shaw, 2018